-The North Tyneside Transport Strategy was first adopted by Cabinet in May 2017.
-The Strategy explains our transport vision and is used to: shape our future decisions, influence sub-regional, regional and national issues, support future funding bids for transport-related projects or initiatives and support the implementation of the North Tyneside Local Plan.
+In October 2021, Cabinet approved the revised North Tyneside Transport Strategy.
+The Transport Strategy explains our transport vision and is used to: shape our future decisions, influence sub-regional, regional and national issues, support future funding bids for transport-related projects or initiatives and support the implementation of the North Tyneside Local Plan.